kodemore/chocs/README.md

 ## Working with cookies

-`chocs.CookieJar` object takes care of cookie handling.
-It can be accessed in dict-like manner, when item is requested, instance of `chocs.Cookie` is returned to user.
+`chocs.HttpCookieJar` object takes care of cookie handling.
+It can be accessed in dict-like manner, when item is requested, instance of `chocs.HttpCookie` is returned to user.

 Cookies can be set either by passing string value to the `chocs.CookieJar`'s key, or by calling `chocs.CookieJar.append` method which accepts instance of `chocs.Cookie`.